mne-tools/mne-lsl/README.md

 recorder.stop()
 ```
 When the argument `record_dir` is set to None, the current folder obtained with `pathlib.Path.cwd()` is used.
-When the argument `fname` is set to None, the created files' stem uses the start datetime.
+When the argument `fname` is set to None, the created files' stem use the start datetime.

 **CLI:** The stream recorder can be called by command-line in a terminal by using either `nd stream_recorder` or `nd_stream_recorder` followed by the optional arguments `-d`, `-f`, `-s` respectively for `record_dir`, `fname`, and `stream_name`.
 ```